Please Contact District Office to Start Process

 In addition to the required registration forms, please be prepared to provide the following documentation to determine residency at the time of registration.

-TWO Acceptable Proofs of Residency – Please note PO boxes are not acceptable (please bring documents with you for your registration appointment).
+Two acceptable Proofs of Residency are necessary.
+Please note PO boxes are not acceptable (please bring documents with you for your registration appointment).

 - Existing home – proof of ownership of residential property within the district, such as a deed or mortgage statement or copy of school tax bill.

-- New home – copy of sales/building contract including proof of closing date plus photography of new home.
-If not living in home when registering, a Certificate of Occupancy is to be provided within 90 days.
+- New home – copy of sales/building contract including proof of closing date plus a photo of the new home.
+If your are not living in the home when registering, a Certificate of Occupancy must be provided within 90 days.
 Transportation during transition is the responsibility of the homeowner.

 - Signed residential lease agreement for property within the District

-- Sworn and notarized statement from a landlord or other property owner that family resides with.
+- Sworn and notarized statement from the lease holder or homeowner that family resides with (see affidavit forms).

 - Foster Children